-In this article, you’ll learn what is Rolling mill and how it works and 6 types of rolling mills with explained with images and also you can download the PDF file of this post.
+In this article, you’ll learn what is Rolling mill and how it works and 6 types of rolling mills with explained with images.
+Also, you can download the PDF file of this post.

 Rolling Mills and Types

-Rolling mill is the extensively used process and the most expensive one in terms of equipment costs.
+Rolling mill is an extensively used process and the most expensive one in terms of equipment costs.
 It accounts for almost 90% of the metal produced by forming.

-Here are the some of similar article you can checkout:
+Here are some similar articles you can check out:

 - Metal Casting Process: Types of Moulding, Sands and Its classification.